 Pull-down Menus Area The following pull-down menus are available from the Main Screen: File.
-This menu provides you with an exit option, which allows you to exit from the μ Link Tools.
-Management Software.
-This menu provides the following options: Options.
+This menu provides you with an exit option, which allows you to exit from the $\mu$ Link Tools.
+Options.
 This option allows you to select the μLink Management Software terminal serial port.
 You can select No Port, COM1, COM2, COM3 or COM4.
 Local IU/Remote IU.
 These options allows you to view the details of the selected site.
 Help.
 This menu provides you with various help facilities.
 Short-cut Buttons Area The following short-cut buttons are provided: Close.
 Allows you to exit from the μLink Management Information System.
 Options.
 As for Tools/Options (see Pull-down Menus Area).
 Help.
 As for Help/About (see Pull-down Menus Area).